Olympus E-P1 vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P1 does not offer wifi capability.
+In contrast, the E-P1 does not provide wifi capability.

 Both the E-P1 and the A7R II have been discontinued, but can regularly be found used on eBay.
 The E-P1 was replaced by the Olympus E-P2, while the A7R II was followed by the Sony Alpha A7R III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Sony A7R II Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P1 and the Sony A7R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.